duinnsleibhe/ADVi3pp-User-Manual/02-LCD-Touch-Screen-Manual.md

 ### Extruder

-This tool helps you adjust adjust the number of steps per millimeter for the extruder motor.
+This tool helps you adjust the number of steps per millimeter for the extruder motor.
 There is no need to do this more than once, except if you change some mechanical parts.

 **Important**: *This parameter (number of steps per millimeter) is directly derived from the mechanical parts of the printer (the stepper motor, the gear, ...)
 Unless you change these parts (like the gear), there is no need to change this parameter.
 Its default value is `400`.*